Adrian-Hacker/Awesome_Self-Taught_JavaScript_Curriculum_for_Adrian_Hacker/README.md

 For the self-taught software engineer this module contains learning material and activities for learning a solid foundation of JavaScript necessary for skilled web development and best practices for using JavaScript.

+# Adrian's Awesome Explainer* for the Self-Taught Student:  Git and Github

+Self taught software developers do not get the benefit of formal explanations on many of the tools and work flows taken for granted by traditional educational programs.

 # Learning Material